-Dance Production Workshop provides an opportunity for the student that has taken jazz dance, ballet, modern, afro, or hip hop dance to learn to choreograph and perform dances refined in class.
+Dance production workshop provides an opportunity for the student that has taken jazz dance, ballet, modern, afro, or hip hop dance to learn to choreograph and perform dances refined in class.
 This course is designed to transform dance composition into a performance experience.
-Students may audition for performance and use Dance Production Workshop as a foundation for dance composition, technical refinement, artistic and emotional expression, group or solo rehearsal, costuming, staging, and performance.
-May be repeated three times.
+Students may audition for performance and use dance production workshop as a foundation for dance composition, technical refinement, artistic and emotional expression, group or solo rehearsal, costuming, staging, and performance.
+May not be repeated.
 SC